-The Private Limited Liability

-Companies Act specifies when

-a company may make loans to

-shareholders.
-Loans from private

-or public limited liability companies

-are subject to dividend taxation in

-accordance with the shareholder
+The Private Limited Liability Companies Act specifies when a company may make loans to shareholders.
+Loans from private or public limited liability companies are subject to dividend taxation in accordance with the shareholder model.

-model.

 Appropriate equity and liquidity?

-The equity and liquidity of private and public limited liability companies must always be appropriate in view of the risk and scope of the company's activities.
-It is the actual market values of the assets and liabilities that are of relevance here. not the accounting values.
-If they are not, the board has a duty to act, and must deal with the matter immediately.
+The equity and liquidity of private and public limited liability companies must have an equity and liquidity which is adequate in terms of the risk and scope of the company's business at all times.
+It is the market values of the assets and liabilities that are of relevance here. not book values.
+If equity is not adequate, the board has a duty to act, and must deal with the matter immediately.
 The same duty arises in the case of public limited liability companies if it must be concluded that the company's equity has dropped below 50% of the share capital.
 The board must arrange an ordinary general meeting within a reasonable period of time, and must provide a statement on the company's financial position and propose measures to restore equity to an appropriate level.
-See also the chapter on the role and responsibilities of the board.

-Agreements with the company's shareholders and their related parties, etc.
+• Agreements with the company's shareholders and their related parties, etc.

 Such agreements are subject to special procedural and documentation requirements intended to ensure that agreements are binding on the company.
-If administrative procedures are not in accordance with such procedural and documentation requirements, a duty of restitution will be triggered, and liability in damages may arise.
+If administrative procedures are not in accordance with such procedural and documentation requirements, a duty of restitution may be triggered, and liability in damages may arise.